jamwaffles/MrSlyde/README.md

 # MrSlyde

+## This is broken and shit, don't use it.
+Will be rewritten soon to resolve this issue...

 MrSlyde is a lightweight jQuery slider plugin.
 It is designed to be easily stylable with CSS, and seamlessly integrate with the `<input>` it is bound to.

 **MrSlyde requires jQuery 1.7 or higher, as it uses the `$.on()` and `$.off()` functions intriduced in this version.**